Respiratory Care (Postprofessional) — B.S.

 - Demonstrate advanced knowledge in respiratory care.

-- Apply fundamental and progressive adult, pediatric, and neonatal respiratory care concepts and treatment plans in the areas of pathophysiology, diagnostics, and gas exchange therapy, and airway care, ventilator support both invasive and non-invasive application.
+- Apply fundamental and progressive adult, pediatric, and neonatal respiratory care concepts and treatment plans in the areas of pathophysiology, diagnostics, and gas exchange therapy, as well as airway care and ventilator support for both invasive and non-invasive application.

 - Apply critical-thinking skills to respiratory care practice.